 Leaky outdoor spigots can be easy to fix for DIYers.
-If you don't like to spend money on something you can do yourself, check out these simple steps to replace your outside faucet.
+If you don't like to pay others to do things you can do yourself, check out these simple steps to replace your outside faucet.

 What role does water play in life and what would happen if we were to lose it or it didn't exist?
 There are already parts of the world where we can see how life would change, if there were no water.
 This article explores it further.

-This article discusses the three water health hazards that Westerners contend with every day: Chlorine in shower water, leachates in bottled water, and waterborne diseases from treated water sources.
+There are three main health hazards that Westerners unknowingly contend with every day in their water: Chlorine in shower water, plastics in bottled water, and waterborne diseases from the tap.

 We're using far too much water, especially in drought areas like the southwest U.S. Although we can't control corporate use or government laws, everyone can conserve water at home.
 Here is how.

 Tourists go to East Africa primarily to see wildlife, which can be exciting and also dangerous.
 A more insidious danger, one that also needs protection against, is the water.

 If you are a landscaping company and want to expand your business, offering irrigation auditing services can help customers conserve water.
 Try contracting with water suppliers.

 With our building practices, we have seriously disturbed the rain cycle in numerous ways all over the world, not the least of which has been disabling earth's aquifer storage system.
 How is that?